 A name synonymous with winning soccer in Mercer County, Charlie Inverso was named the new head coach of the Rider University men’s soccer team in January of 2011.
+In 2015 he was named the NSCAA Northeast Region Coach of the Year.

 In his first season at Rider the Broncs competed in the 2011 Metro Atlantic Athletic Conference Championship Tournament and picked up their first postseason win since 2004.